 NYT bestselling author Susan Dennard has a complete blog dedicated to writing from start to finish.
 Any possible question you may have, she has a damn good way of answering it.
 When you get to the dreaded synopsis stage, she has the best break-down How to Write a 1-Page Synopsis to junk-punch that sucker directly in the bollocks.
 You can also ask her questions on Instagram.

 NYT bestselling author Lindsay Cummings shares her creative process via vlog and has really helped me during my rollercoaster ride of anxiety and fear.
 She also opened Author Crash Course with fellow writer Rebekah Faubion (a unicorn who also blogs about her writing life) and edits YA, MG and fantasy books.
 I can personally vouch for their services.
-I sent my manuscript off to ACC in March, received 12-page edit letters from both, had to make some huge revisions (like 50k words, half my book), made them, and now my baby is with them this month for in-line edits.
+I went through three major revisions with them and KNOW I wouldn’t have acquired my dream literary agent without their mentorship.
 They only charge two cents per word (for two editors I might add), which is hard to find in this industry.
-With them guiding me through the entire process, I feel invincible.

 Professional freelance novel editor Ellen Brock offers some excellent insight on honing your craft via her vlog.
 She also provides a wide range of editing services.
 I haven’t used her professional services, but gauging from her advice, I bet she’s amazing.